-One of the most asked questions about flying with children is, “What car seat should I use for the airplane?”
+One of the most asked questions about flying with children is, “What is the best car seat for an airplane?”
 There are certainly no shortage of options out there when you are flying with babies or toddlers.
-Compared to vehicle use, there’s just a different set of criteria to consider for personal aircraft travel.
+Compared to vehicle use, there’s just a different set of criteria to consider for a car seat for general aviation.
 Down below you will find a checklist for shopping, and my personal recommendations for car seat and accompanying accessories.
+I’ll also touch on installation and booster questions.
 I do want to point out that the safest place for a child on the aircraft is, in fact, in a car seat.
 I know how much fun it is flying with children, but when possible they should be seated in the aft cabin and in a child restraint.

-I’ve spent quite a bit of time researching, reading specs, browsing in-store demos, and installing seats in the airplane.
+I’ve spent quite a bit of time reading specs, browsing in-store demos, and installing seats in the airplane.
+I know what it takes to be the “best” car seat for airplane travel, and am here to help!
 Here are the most important things to consider when purchasing a seat for personal aircraft.
 You can also use these recommendations for airline travel.

 Airplane Car Seat Checklist

 - Lightweight.
-You don’t need the car seat of all things reducing the useful load of the airplane much, especially for times when you are full with passengers, fuel and bags.
-It should also be light enough to transfer in and out easily if you plan on using a car wherever you land.
+A lightweight car seat is a must for airplane travel!
+You don’t need the car seat of all things weighing you or the airplane down.
+Every pound counts when you are full!
+It should also be light enough to transfer around easily if you plan on using a car wherever you land.
 Ideally, the car seat will be under 15 lbs.

 - Comfort.
 Be careful not to sacrifice comfort for portability.
-There are many models that are light, but aren’t soft at all.
+There are unique models that are light, but aren’t soft at all.
 You want your child to enjoy flying and be content for the length of the flight.
-It can be tough on longer flights just in general, even more so when they can’t get comfortable.
-You don’t need every feature for a travel car seat, but look for adequate padding or contour, as well as adjustable straps or headrests.
+It can be really tough on longer flights, so comfort is a must!
+You don’t need bonus features for a travel car seat, but look for adequate padding and adjustable straps or headrests.

 - Longevity.
-From infant bucket seats to convertible car seats purchased for both our cars plus grandparents, I knew I didn’t want to purchase a seat for the airplane that would need upgrading any time soon.
-There are some tempting extra lightweight models that fit children up to 40 lbs, but I would recommend thinking ahead and getting a model that fits children from 5 lbs. to around 50-65 lbs.
+You probably already own car seats for your vehicles.
+When investing in an additional travel car seat, choose one that won’t need upgrading any time soon.
+There are some tempting extra lightweight models that fit children up to 40 lbs, but I would recommend thinking ahead and getting a model that fits 50-65 lbs.

 - Slim.
-No matter the aircraft you are flying you don’t want the seat to spill over into either the aisle, or the seat next to it.
-I recommend looking for a narrow model, and with removable or no side cup holders.
-Measure the width of your aircraft seat both at the base and upper seat back to compare to specs before you purchase.
-There are car seats that advertise fitting three across a vehicle backseat, and those are a good indicator that they are more narrow than the standard seat.
+You don’t want the seat to spill over into the aisle, or the seat next to it.
+The best car seat for an airplane will be a narrow model, and with removable or no side cup holders.
+Measure the width of your aircraft seat both at the base and upper seat back to compare specs.
+Car seats that advertise fitting three across a vehicle backseat are a good indicator that they are more narrow than the standard seat.

-Focusing on those four characteristics should help you narrow down a car seat that is appropriate for your small aircraft.
+Focusing on those four characteristics should help you narrow down a great car seat for small aircraft.
 With any selection be sure that there is an FAA approved use sticker.
-If you are flying with an infant you can use their bucket seat, just remember that the base is typically not approved for aircraft use.
-You will need to be sure you can secure the bucket seat using only the aircraft seat belt.
+If you are flying with an infant you can simply use their bucket seat.
+Do remember that the majority of bases are not approved for aircraft use.
+In this case, you will need to be sure you can secure the bucket seat using only the aircraft seat belt.

 What I use on our Airplane

-If you are overwhelmed with choices don’t worry, I do have a recommendation for you!
-One of the top options is the Cosco Mighty Fit 65 car seat.
-I ultimately chose the DX version for our aircraft.
-It has an adjustable headrest bar and is quite padded.
-There are 5 shoulder strap heights and 3 base buckle slots to accommodate a growing child.
-The seat also fits children from 5 lbs to 65 lbs, which is a huge range at this product weight and price point.
+You may be overwhelmed with the many car seats manufactured today.
+The seat that has been great for us is the Cosco Mighty Fit 65 car seat, also named the Safety 1st Guide 65.
+These two car seats are exactly the same from Dorel parent company, under these two brands. (click on either seat to view more.)
+The seat has an adjustable headrest and is quite padded for comfort.
+There are 5 shoulder strap heights and 3 buckle slots to accommodate a growing child.
+The seat fits children from 5 lbs to 65 lbs, a great range at this product weight and price point.
+Upright, the seat is 23.5 inches high, and 17 inches wide.
 The cover is removable and machine washable, which I have done with ease.
-I can tell you that the weight of this car seat is exactly 10.6 pounds (though I sometimes see the weight listed incorrectly at different retailers).
+I can tell you that the weight of this car seat is exactly 10.6 pounds.
 Click here to view more seat details from Amazon.
-It frequently sells out, and comes in and out of stock.
-They also have a pink version of the mighty fit that typically stays in stock, click here to view pink.
-Walmart carries the brand as well, or continue below to check out other suitable options!

 OTHER TOP CONTENDERS